-To this extent:

-- The Group audit team performed full scope audits for Proteome Sciences plc and its subsidiaries Electrophoretics Limited and Proteome Sciences R&D GmbH & Co.
-KG; and - The financial information of the remaining non-significant components was subject to analytical review procedures performed by the Group audit team for Group reporting purposes.
+To this extent, the Group audit team performed full scope audits for Proteome Sciences plc, and its subsidiaries Electrophoretics Limited Proteome Sciences R&D GmbH & Co.
+KG.
+This represents 100% of total revenues, 99% of total assets and 100% of profit before tax.
+The financial information of the remaining non-significant components was subject to analytical review procedures performed by the Group audit team for Group reporting purposes.
+Any material balances from the Group's position that were identified in the non-significant components were subject to audit work by the Group audit team.